Takeaways

 Green tea extract contains catechins that work well with caffeine, potentially increasing fat burning more than caffeine alone.
 L-theanine, found in tea, can help reduce caffeine’s jittery effects while maintaining alertness.

 Some combinations require caution.
 Caffeine may interfere with creatine absorption, so it is best to take these supplements separately.
 Mixing caffeine with certain medications can also be risky.
-It is important to consult with a healthcare provider before combining caffeine with other supplements or medications13.
+It is important to consult with a healthcare provider before combining caffeine with other supplements or medications.

 FAQ: People Also Ask